Sledmine/forge/README.md

 If you are looking at a certain object this one becomes "highlighted" from the rest of the objects.

 - **Dynamic Forge objects addition**:
-Every scenery in the scenario palette is going to be taken as a Forge object.
+Every scenery in the scenario palette is taken as a Forge object and stored in a scenery database.

-- **Dynamic forge menu**:
+- **Dynamic Forge menu**: Every scenery stored in the scenery database is split into categories and dynamically loaded in the Forge objects menu.

-  - Semi-CRUD for any forge object.
+- Create, update and delete for any Forge object.
 - Forged maps file support, saving and loading.
 - Spawn reflection system.

 ### State Structure
 All the state handled on the background by Forge is respresented in this diagram, mapped by type, feature and functionality: